SeaMonster-Studios/shopnsync/app/README.md

-# SMS
+# Shopnsync
 A Shopify *build system* for developers created by SeaMonster Studios

-*NOTE: Still in Alpha.
+*NOTE: Still in development.
 Please report any bugs you find or suggestions you may have.*

 ## Requirements
 * node: >=9.0.0